-- We Value Families: While we seek to improve the lives of all disadvantaged people in Maine, we place a special emphasis on strengthening Maine’s most vulnerable families.
-The Foundation believes that strong families are the most critical factor in any person’s success and, as such, we put a premium on ideas that advance this principle.
+- We Value Families: While we seek to make Maine a place where all people can thrive, we place a special emphasis on strengthening Maine’s children, along with their families, who most acutely experience the adverse effects of poverty.
+The Foundation believes that strong families are the most critical factor in any child’s success and, as such, we put a premium on ideas that advance this principle.

-- We Emphasize Prevention: While the Foundation devotes some portion of our annual grant making to addressing immediate needs, the bulk of our annual resources are devoted to ideas and strategies that address “root causes” and have the potential to prevent the poor outcomes experienced by too many disadvantaged people in Maine.
+- We Emphasize Prevention: While the Foundation devotes some portion of our annual grant making to addressing immediate needs, the bulk of our annual resources are devoted to ideas and strategies that address “root causes” and have the greatest potential to prevent the poor outcomes experienced by too many people in Maine.